hipstas/ava_docs/docs/SampleLessonPlansandBestPractices.md

 Voiceover: Narration from an off-screen speaker, often conveys a character’s thoughts.

 Zoom: The movement of a lens of variable focal length that can be changed during the shot.
 It enables a smooth transition from wide-angle to telephoto shots without actually moving the camera.

+To learn more about how to describe and annotate film form using standard terminology please consult "Film Art: An Introduction" by David Bordwell and Kristin Thompson and Yale’s Film Analysis Website